It’s easy to feel like one person can’t make a difference. The world has so many big problems, and they often seem impossible to solve.

 You can see that the curve goes nearly flat once you have more than 150 doctors per 100,000 people.
 After this point (which almost all developed countries meet), additional doctors only achieve a small impact on average.

-So if you become a doctor in a rich country like the US or UK, you may well do more good than you would in many other jobs, and if you would be an exceptional doctor, then you’ll have a bigger impact than these averages.
+So if you become a doctor in a rich country like the US or UK, you may well do more good than you would in many other jobs, and if you are an exceptional doctor, then you’ll have a bigger impact than these averages.
 But it probably won’t be a huge impact.

 Who were the highest-impact people in history?